lrezza/kfolke-lrezza-project/README.md

 ##### Controls
 Controls:
+Press S to make the active figure go down one square.
+Press W to rotate the figure.
-    Press S to make the active figure go down one square Press W to rotate the figure
+Press A to make the active figure go one square to the left.
-    Press A to make the active figure go one square to the left Press D to make the active figure go one square to the right
+Press D to make the active figure go one square to the right.

 ### Schedule